 This is a good time for retailers to be looking at customer data to determine how they can market to those not particularly interested in a holiday or event like back-to-school season.
 What have they already purchased, which emails excite them most, what other parts of the catalog can (and should) they be exposed to and what messages and themes can be sent that don’t have anything to do with looking their best on the first day of school?

 Marketers should make sure they have a healthy variety of email themes to suit the tastes of each individual customer.
 Perhaps there’s a group of customers that aren’t shopping for children’s backpacks, but – based on what is known about them – would be interested in hiking gear for the fall.
 A customer who isn’t shopping for notebooks and No. 2 pencils may be interested in upgrading their home office.
 Not only is this variety good for shoppers, but is a great way to expose more of a retailer’s product catalog, feature products that aren’t often marketed and, ultimately, increase sales.

-As we all “fall” back into our routines and back-to-school schedules, make sure your email marketing calendar also gets a refresh and doesn’t get too hung up on holiday marketing.
+As we all “fall” back into our routines and back-to-school schedules, make sure your email marketing calendar also gets a refresh and doesn’t get too hung up on email campaigns for the holidays.

 Also published on Medium.